schardtbc/iexcloud_api_wrapper/README.md

 # Installation

 This repository is not a node package.
-You cannot use npm install, instead use the following proceedure to make a new repro that is a copy of the template.
+You cannot use npm install, instead use the following procedure to make a new repro that is a copy of the template.

 The prceedure is descripbed by github here https://help.github.com/articles/duplicating-a-repository/